alethena/Share-Dispenser-Two-Sided/README.md

 **Demo system**

 The contracts have been deployed for testing purposes on Rinkeby:
-* ALEQ:
+* ALEQ: TBD
-* XCHF:
+* XCHF: TBD
-* Share Dispenser
+* Share Dispenser: TBD

-* Front-end available at dispenser.alethena.com
+* A demo front-end is available at dispenser.alethena.com

 If you would like some fake XCHF to play around with this, let us know at `contact@alethena.com`.

 **State Variables**